wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 Now , as Jackson and Claiborne had counted upon the arrival of the strong ships of Britain , so it happened , in the latter part of the eighteen hundred and fourteenth year , that they made their appearance , even in the twelfth month of the year.

-10 And it was so , that when they had come as nigh as they could unto the city with their heavy ships , some of which carried an hundred of the destroying engines , they cast anchor:
+10 And it was so , that when they had come as nigh as they could unto the city with their heavy ships , some of which carried an hundred of the destroying engines , they cast anchor :

 11 And lo , after having passed a certain dangerous place called Pass Christian , they prepared their boats , containing more than a thousand men , and sent them in great numbers against the boats of Columbia that were upon the waters of the lakes about the city.*

-12 Now these small vessels of Columbia were commanded by Thomas , a brave man , whose surname was Jones , and he gave them hindrance.

 * Lakes Borgue and Ponchartrain.

+12 Now these small vessels of Columbia were commanded by Thomas , a brave man , whose sur-name was Jones , and he gave them hindrance.

 [291]

 13 Nevertheless , in the space of about two hours , the boats of Columbia were captured by the vessels of Britain , one after another , until they were all taken : however , the mariners of Columbia fought well , and gained great praise ; and the loss of the king was about three hundred.

-14 Now the capture of the gun-boats of the United States upon these waters encouraged the servants of the king , so they began to land their mighty army upon the shores of Columbia in great multitudes from their boats:
+14 Now the capture of the gun-boats of the United States upon these waters encouraged the servants of the king , so they began to land their mighty army upon the shores of Columbia in great multitudes from their boats :

 15 And they pitched their tents , and cast up fortifications , and prepared to assail the strong hold of Jackson , the chief captain.